Tension Force: Cohesion from Opposition

 Progressives have cognitive dissonances of their own.
 A progressive bumper sticker says: “If you can’t change your mind, how do you know you still have one?”.
 But if you ask that progressive to reconsider their viewpoints on pretty much anything, they are fixed and defensive.
 Flexibility and an open mind are guiding light values of progressives, but operationally they HAVE to have fixed points of view.
 Another Progressive cognitive dissonance is the near-sacred status granted to other people’s cultures, but not to their own.
 Progressives act like any show of a protective feeling towards their own culture is regressive and possibly even a hate crime, while protecting the expressions of other cultures as an absolute good.
 This is because progressives structurally counter xenophobia and anti-immigrant viewpoints.
 This isn’t about thinking and deciding, it’s about playing your hardwired role.

 For conservatives AND progressives, the “Bullet Points of Reality” are not flexible or optional.
 Nor are these stances truly rational though we all think so in our own case.
 They can be expressed rationally but they are not chosen rationally.
 As your phenotype expresses eye and hair color, you also express your end of the political ball field.
-Your own political stance seems sensible because, OF COURSE IT DOES.
-The opposition is stupid because OF COURSE THEY ARE.
+Your own political stance seems sensible because, OF COURSE, IT DOES.
+The opposition is stupid because, OF COURSE, THEY ARE.
 This is why “swaying the opposition with logic” is a fool’s errand.
 Your logic isn’t logical in that person’s body.

 There are nice people sitting under both umbrellas.
 But if you explore ideas with them you’ll find very little flexibility about any core issues.
 You will not encounter many people who like a strong, dominant authority figure in charge but also support flexible modern sex roles and generous social programs.
 When you see someone from either side expressing one of their templated points of view you are seeing a single building block of the local TF, one pixel if you will.
 They DO come in different “strengths”, there are hard and soft versions for both sides and a Bell Curve distribution for all.
 Even people in the gentle middle of the road are structural elements of the tension force…just like everyone else.
-Middle of the road is never an objective location btw, it can only be defined as the center point between the outside edges, whatever they are, of opinion.
+The middle of the road is never an objective location btw, it can only be defined as the center point between the outside edges, whatever they are, of current opinion.
 All of us add our weight to the scale of local and national politics.

-A progressive in one age might suggest treating the slaves more gently but not suggest freeing them because it’s a hopelessly optimistic non-starter idea in her society.
-She might even feel that that much change is rash.
-A conservative in another time might take freeing them for granted, but not give a hoot if they then live or die.
+A progressive in one age might suggest treating the slaves more gently but not suggest freeing them because that’s a hopelessly optimistic non-starter idea in her society.
+She might even feel that that much change would be rash.
+A conservative in another time might take freeing slaves for granted, but not give a hoot if they then live or die.
 The baseline shifts but the roles don’t.
 This is worth stopping to consider: Your specific beliefs about how things should be handled right now are not what makes you conservative or progressive, but rather your opposition to whatever the other side says about the issue.
 Conservative and progressive define each other with the context of the existing tension force.
 It isn’t the issue, it’s the attitude.
 In this way, the local reality is defined.

 It’s clear that these types are a predictable part of human population dynamics because every human group generates them automatically.
 In early hunter-gatherer tribes, this tension force already existed as individual personality characteristics; some individuals were curious and open to strangers and some attacked them on sight.
 The resulting intrafamilial compromise handling the tension between these sides was important, it was like the surface tension of the tribe.
 It had to be open enough to let some things in and closed enough to keep some stuff out.
 The tribe is an organism and this behavior is its self-management as it relates to the outside world.

 Tension force scales up and down automatically with population size.
 This coined idea of Political Tension Force isn’t a mystical power controlling us from outside, it is an emergent property of something we do naturally.
-As individuals, we show a range of open or closed responses to strangers and different cultures and behaviors and political tension force is just the scaled-up expression of masses of people holding a similar range of instinctive opinions as a “hive mind”.
+As individuals, we show a range of open or closed responses to strangers and different cultures and behaviors, and political tension force is just the scaled-up expression of masses of people holding a similar range of instinctive opinions as a “hive mind”.
 These hive minds express the dominant traits constructed from the local tension force.
 In a simple, colorful way we could compare it to how defensive an insect hive is.
 Maybe North Korea is like killer bees and Canada is like calm honeybees.

 Social media, purposefully, in order to sell ad space, separates us from each other so completely by our TF role that it generates an unbalanced runaway state like this within both groups.
 “Safely” sealed in our bubbles, each side scales up the rhetoric because they encounter no opposition to extreme views but will likely be punished for expressing more moderate views.
 The real problem is that these hard voices and positions are grown in us in this abstract half-real mono-culture of social media but are expressed towards our real neighbors in our real communities where we have to get along and get things done.
 The other side is as demonized as an enemy in war.
 Scorn and contempt for differences become automatic.
 This kills representative Democracy.